Making black tea from Camellia sinensis is one of the great joys of growing your own tea.

 Here’s what to watch for as you roll through the stages of leaf change, with approximate times for when these things start to happen.

 - Early.
-The tea leaves will soften and become slightly tacky or sticky as you near 15 to 20 minutes of continuous manipulation.
+The tea leaves will soften and become tacky or sticky as you near 15 to 20 minutes of continuous manipulation.
 The leaf color will change from light green to dark green.

 - Middle.
 You’ll feel light moisture on the leaves at around 25 minutes and heavier dampness near 35 minutes.

 - Late.
 After 40 minutes or so, the dampness on the leaves changes into a viscous liquid, the tea juice, that froths as you roll the leaf ball ever tighter.
-Froth is more apparent towards the center of the leaf ball than on the outside, and it will quickly dissipate after you break open the leaf ball to rearrange the leaves.
+Froth is more apparent in the center of the leaf ball, and it will quickly dissipate after you break open the leaf ball to rearrange the leaves.

-Continue rolling about 10 minutes beyond when the tea juice on your hands or pillowcase fabric turns slightly brown.
+Continue rolling for about 10 minutes past the point when the tea juice on your hands or pillowcase fabric turns slightly brown.

 A color change indicates the beginnings of catechin oxidation and a time for you to rejoice at having made it this far!

 Altogether, rolling tea leaves for black tea may take 55 minutes to a little over a full hour to complete.